bichanna/flan-book/src/macros.md

 # Macros
-Impala's macros are just text-replacement templates, similar to C language's.
+Flan's macros are just text-replacement templates, similar to C language's.
 So, a macro is a piece of code that is given a name.

 A variable-like macro can be defined with `def` keyword:
 ```js